Freemasonry & the Knights Templar The Separate Fraternity Inspired by Founding Support from Templar Chivalry

 The Masonic tradition of sworn secrecy came from the legitimate quasi-legal “trade secret” needs of the professional craft Guilds of stone masons in the 15th century.
 Although modern Freemasonry no longer involves any trade craft requiring such protection, that practice is still valid for the sake of tradition.
 Indeed, that early legal doctrine of protecting “trade secrets” remains an important part of international intellectual property law to this day.

-These points of historical background explain why the Masonic hierarchic degree system and Lodge structure diverges from the monastic Knights Templar governance, which was based upon a centralized but egalitarian “round table” principle of a Grand Mastery.
+These points of historical background explain why the Masonic hierarchic Degree system and Lodge structure diverges from the monastic Knights Templar governance, which is based upon the centralized but egalitarian “Round Table” principle of the Templar Order.
 This context also explains why Freemasonry is characterized by secrecy, in contrast with the Knights Templar principles of exercising public official authority for visible preservation and open popularization of esoteric knowledge as the collective heritage of humanity.

-The fraternity of Freemasonry emphasizes the metaphorical Temple of Solomon conceptually, and concentrates on the symbolic aspects of its physical construction by highly advanced stone work in ancient times, based upon teachings from surviving Templars from ca. 1446 AD.
+The fraternity of Freemasonry emphasizes the metaphorical Temple of Solomon conceptually, and concentrates on the symbolic aspects of its physical construction by highly advanced stone work in ancient times.
+This is based upon teachings from surviving Templars during a period of 50 years (from ca. 1446-1496 AD).

 Rosslyn Chapel – Templar Commandery which Created Freemasonry

-Rosslyn Chapel was built under William Sinclair, a hereditary descendant from the first Grand Master of the Order, Hughes de Payens, who was married to Catherine Saint Clair, the niece of Baron Henri Saint Clair of Roslin.
+Rosslyn Chapel was built under William Sinclair, Baron of Roslin (1410-1484 AD), a hereditary descendant from the first Grand Master of the Order, Hughes de Payens, who was married to Catherine Saint Clair, the niece of Baron Henri Saint Clair of Roslin.
 This genealogy provides a direct connection between the founder of Rosslyn Chapel and the original Order of the Temple of Solomon.

-The active use of Rosslyn Chapel by hereditary Templar descendants of the Order spanned the period of approximately 259 years from ca.1466-1725 AD.
-This supports the conclusion of many historians, that the original Order had in fact survived the French persecution of 1307 AD, and continued to thrive as an underground network, serving as a hidden force of great positive influence, development and prosperity throughout Europe.
+Masonic and Scottish historians generally agree that the active use of Rosslyn Chapel by Templars, who were Knights and Dames of the surviving Templar Order, spanned the period of approximately 259 years from ca. 1466-1725 AD.
+This supports the conclusion of many historians, that the original Order had in fact survived the French persecution of 1307 AD, and continued to thrive as an underground network, serving as a hidden force of great positive influence, development and prosperity throughout Europe, leading humanity into the Renaissance.

-The surviving Templars, preserving and continuing the original Order of the Temple of Solomon, needed to integrate all of their most important secrets, and most advanced building technologies, sacred geometry and symbolism into the design of Rosslyn Chapel.
-Having it constructed, which required contracting builders, thus presented a serious problem, in particular how to keep key elements of their sacred knowledge secret, despite having to disclose and even teach many such secrets to the uninitiated builders.
+The surviving Templars, preserving and continuing the original Order of the Temple of Solomon, needed to integrate all of their most important knowledge, and most advanced building technologies, sacred geometry and symbolism into the design of Rosslyn Chapel.
+Because of great dangers from the persecution and suppression of the Order after 1307 AD, this Templar knowledge had to be preserved with secrecy.
+The construction of Rosslyn Chapel, which required contracting builders, thus presented a serious problem, in particular how to keep key elements of Templar knowledge secret, despite having to disclose and even teach many such secrets to the uninitiated builders.

 The original Templars “understood very well that at least a proportion of the masons constructing the edifice would find themselves party to mathematical and geometric secrets that [they] would not have wished to pass into the public domain.
 As a result, [they] tied these masons together into the tightest of guilds, replete with horrible oaths of retribution handed out to anyone who betrayed the trust of the new fraternity. … But these men were bound together by solemn oaths that endured for generations, since there had undoubtedly been advantages of preference, welfare and mutual aid written into the original concept of the pledge made” to the Templars.